 4 – Adolf Hitler was a fan

 Benito Mussolini wanted his guest of honour Adolf Hitler to admire the view of Florence Italy from the Vasari Corridor during his State Visit in 1939.
 So he had the original three windows in the centre of the bridge made into one large viewing gallery for this benefit.

-It may be just as well he did because legend has it that this view convinced Hitler and his German officers to spare the Ponte Vecchio bridge being destroyed during their 1944 retreat.
-Instead, only reduced the buildings at both ends of the bridge to rubble, in order to block the streets and went on to destroy all the other bridges in the city, during the end of World War II.
+They say it may be just as well that Benito Mussolini did this for Adolf Hitler.
+As legend has it this view convinced him and his German officers to spare the Ponte Vecchio Bridge from being destroyed during their 1944 retreat.
+Instead, they went on to destroy all the other bridges in the city, during the end of World War II.

+Then only reduced the buildings at both ends of the Ponte Vecchio bridge to rubble, to block the streets and

 5 – The Lockers of Love – A tribute to the art of goldsmithing